Jurisdiction Intelligence Report

 Key Valuation Factors

-Severity and permanence of plaintiff's injuriesDegree of defendant negligence and liability clarityPlaintiff's comparative fault percentage under 51% bar ruleEconomic damages including lost wages and medical expensesVenue and local jury demographics within South Carolina
+Severity and permanence of plaintiff's injuriesDegree of defendant's negligence and plaintiff's comparative fault under 51% modified comparative ruleCommercial vs. individual defendant and insurance coverage limitsQuality and credibility of medical expert testimonyVenue and local jury composition within South Carolina

 Key Trends & Insights